f0xtek/vulnwebs/README.md

 `ansible-playbook -i ./inventory playbook.yml`

->Note: if you do not have passwordless sudo access for your VM user, add the `-K` flag to your `ansible-playbook` command to be prompted for your sudo password:
+>Note: if you do not have passwordless sudo access for your VM user, add the `-K` flag to your `ansible-playbook` command to be prompted for your sudo (become) password:
 `ansible-playbook -i ./inventory -K playbook.yml`

+## Accessing the applications

-Once the ansible play has successfully completed, all applications will be running and are accessible on the VMs IP address via the following ports:
+Once the ansible play has successfully completed, all applications will be accessible on the VMs IP address via the following URLs:

 |Application|Port|
 |---|---|